Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Cold stream model and relevant time-scales

-The regime map of Fig.~\ref{fig:time_comp} is also dependent on the assumed stream radius $R_{\stream}$ and the metallicities of CGM and stream.
-For a bigger or smaller radius, the Condensing regime region in the $n_{\stream}-\delta$ map would widen or reduce, respectively.
-Similarly, increasing or decreasing the metalicities would widen or reduce the Condensing regime region, respectively.
+The regime map of Fig.~\ref{fig:time_comp} is also dependent on the assumed stream radius $R_{\stream}$ and the metallicities of the CGM and stream.
+For a bigger or smaller radius, the {\it condensing stream} regime region in the $n_{\stream}-\delta$ plane would widen or shrink, respectively.
+Similarly, increasing or decreasing the metalicities would widen or shrink the {\it condensing stream} regime region, respectively.